A "Sharks Mouth" cable cutter.

 On Tuesday, 6 June 1944 the Allies (Britain, the Commonwealth and the United States) returned to Europe.
 Operation Overlord was the code name for the D-day landings on Normandy.
 The Royal Navy side of the D-day landings was called Operation Neptune.

 In front of all other ships were the Minesweepers.
-Fleet minesweepers swept channels through the German minefields between the Isle of Wight and the Normandy Coast.
+British Yard Mine Sweepers and Fleet minesweepers swept channels through the German minefields between the Isle of Wight and the Normandy Coast.
 The smaller Motor Mine Sweepers from Wildfire Queenborough, five hours before the invasion started were sweeping for mines in the assault area, making it safe for the war ships and landing craft.

 When the battle commenced, under enemy fire, with shells falling, the Minesweepers worked on.
 When e-boats, explosive motor boats and mini submarines attacked the minesweepers worked on.